yumauri/effector-storage/src/query/README.md

 ### How do I use custom serialization / deserialization?

 There are `serialize` and `deserialize` options for that.
-By default, they are _undefined_, meaning, that you should use plain string store `Store<string | null>`.
-But in some cases is is useful to use custom serialization, for example, to serialize number identifiers:
+By default, they are _undefined_, meaning that you should use a plain string store `Store<string | null>`.
+But in some cases it is useful to use custom serialization, for example, to serialize numeric identifiers:

 ```typescript
 import { persist } from 'effector-storage/query'